lcaflc/resume/resume.md

     Management of the team operating the Cloud infrastructure of SmarJog.
 It cover the installation and management of all the assets (server, storage and network).
 The SmartJog cloud is composed of 12 POPs in Europe and United States.

-    Operation of global network, private fiber and public AS43646 IP network interconnected on several public and private IP peerings and multiple Tier1 operators IP transits.
+    Operation of global network: private fiber MPLS network and public AS43646 IP network interconnected on several public and private IP peerings and multiple Tier1 operators IP transits.

     Deployement and Operation of the Cloud service with more than 400 hypervisors and 100 more physical servers.
 Running Linux/KVM Virtualisation software and our own management stack based on libvirt on top of it (CloudControl).